External Ids for AQP8 Gene

 GeneCards Summary for AQP8 Gene

 AQP8 (Aquaporin 8) is a Protein Coding gene.
-Among its related pathways are Aquaporin-mediated transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include transporter activity and glycerol channel activity.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Detoxification of Reactive Oxygen Species.
+Gene Ontology (GO) annotations related to this gene include transporter activity and glycerol channel activity.
 An important paralog of this gene is AQP5.

 UniProtKB/Swiss-Prot for AQP8 Gene

 Forms a water-specific channel; mercury-sensitive.
 Not permeable to glycerol or urea.